wojciech-malota-wojcik/isolator/README.md

 It may be called from any other program requiring to run some operation inside container.

+The goal of this library is not to be compliant with opencontainers spec.
+It rather provides functionality required in my other projects.

 ## How to use it

 Take a look at [example/main.go](example/main.go)